MolSSI-Education/cpp_programming/01-03-collaboration.md

 During this section, we will all start from central repository where we are listed as collaborators, make changes, then submit something called a Pull Request to have those changes incorporated into the code.
 We will leave the package we are developing for this section.

 Navigate to the URL https://github.com/msse-2020-bootcamp/periodic-table in your web browser.
 You should see a GitHub repo.
 This repository contains code to make a website which has the periodic table.
 View the website https://msse-2020-bootcamp.github.io/periodic-table/ .
-On the website page, elements which appear with a red background have a page and information filled in.
+On the website page, elements which appear with a blue background and gold text have a page and information filled in.
 You can read more about each element by clicking on it.
 Elements with a white background do not yet have a page.
 Take a minute or two to click around.

+You have all been added as collaborators to the project, so you can make changes.
+However, the `master` branch has been protected by the the repository owners so that you cannot push to master.
+We will have to make our changes on a branch.

-Make a clone of the fork on your personal computer.
+Make a clone of the repository on your personal computer.
 Before you make the clone, MAKE SURE YOU ARE NOT IN A GIT REPOSITORY.

 Type